 The list must also be signed by five people who study at the faculty (or university), constituting a declaration of support.
 The individuals who sign the list cannot be candidates themselves.

-Candidate lists for new and existing parties must be submitted to the Central Voting Office (CSB) between 6 and 14 April.
+Candidate lists for new and existing parties must be submitted to the Central Voting Office (CSB) by Thursday, 7 May at 23:59 using the email address: email@example.com.
 Furthermore, each individual candidate must complete a consent form, which must also be submitted to the CSB.